-In addition to its role as a primary economic driver, commissioners recognize tourism and recreational opportunities contribute to business relocation decisions and other economic development opportunities and are supportive of programs and opportunities equipping counties to further economic development tourism and sustainable economies recreational opportunities in their communities.
-Examples include enterprise zones, business incentives and credits, development grants and programs, appropriately trained employees, economic development councils, and educational opportunities.
+In addition to its role as a primary economic driver, commissioners recognize that tourism and recreational opportunities also contribute to business relocation decisions and other economic development opportunities and are supportive of programs and opportunities equipping counties to further economic development tourism and sustainable economies recreational opportunities in their communities.
+Examples include e

+CCI supports programs assisting communities with economic development and sustainable economics.
+Enterprise zones, business incentives and credits, development grants and programs, appropriately trained employees, economic development councils, and appropriate educational opportunities are erucial to the success of county economics.

+CCI supports tourism-related economic development.
 Sound approaches to tourism can lead to job growth, increased revenues and economic diversification, and CCI supports opportunities to further these approaches.
 Small scale (cottage) industries offer an economic base to small resort/tourist communities.
-Impacts from tourist-related development must be addressed at the time of development to prevent unforeseen and unacceptable costs to the local taxpayers.
+Impacts from tourist\-related development must be addressed at the time of development to prevent unforeseen and unacceptable costs to the local taxpayers.
+CCI supports tourism related economic development.